Redware: American

 In American contexts "redware" usually means earthenware with a reddish body, whether glazed or not.
 In fact it was very often given a white or other glaze, either tin-glazed or lead-glazed, though it is more usual to describe them as lead-glazed.
 Depending on the locality, this was the basic utilitarian pottery of the Colonial period of North America.
 It was often complemented by imported or American stoneware for large vessels where the added strength was useful.
 The name distinguishes the type from various other earthenwares with white, grey or yellow colours to the fired body, depending on the particular clay used.
 Some redware was imported from England.
 Later, American stoneware in particular, and various types of modern wares, including porcelain, took over for many types of objects.

 Major museum collections concentrate on the larger dishes, platters and jugs that are glazed, often in yellowish tones, and painted with bold folk art designs, even well into the 19th century.
 But these special decorated pieces are rather untypical of the mass of sherds found by archaeologists excavating sites of the period.
 Many of these fancy pieces are dated, signed or marked with a stamp.

 Red ware

 "Red ware" is widely used in archaeology to distinguish local types of red pottery from types with other colours found in the same region.
 Generally these are unglazed earthenware where the red colour is easily visible in complete pieces.
-Examples of types include: Red Polished Ware, of which there are four main unrelated types, all ancient, from Egypt, India, Cyprus and Roman Europe; the Black and red ware culture of Bronze Age India (individual objects are either black or red); Roman "red gloss ware" or Terra sigillata; Late Roman African red slip ware; Salado or Roosevelt Red Ware, Arizona, c.
+Examples of types include: Red Polished Ware, of which there are five main unrelated types, all ancient, from Egypt, India, Cyprus, North Africa, and Roman Europe; the Black and red ware culture of Bronze Age India (individual objects are either black or red); African red slip ware; Roman "red gloss ware" or Terra sigillata; Salado or Roosevelt Red Ware, Arizona, c.
 1280 to 1450 AD, and one form of Romano-British Crambeck Ware.